transdigiware/blockchain/howto/ibp-v2-apis.md

 6. After you deploy your network, you can use the Fabric SDKs, the Peer CLI, or the console UI to create channels and install or instantiate smart contracts.
 If you need to programmatically create a channel, you must provide the consortium name.
 For {{site.data.keyword.blockchainfull}} Platform, the consortium name must be set to `SampleConsortium`.

-The service credential that is used for API authentication must have the `Writer` role in IAM to be able to import components.
+The service credential that is used for API authentication must have the `Manager` role in IAM to be able to create components.
 See the table in this topic on [user roles](/docs/services/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-role-mapping) for more information.
 {: note}